Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 3. **Handling Nested Branches**:
-   - In nested branching constructs, the tail node helps maintain correct state transitions by ensuring that each branch's end state correctly points to the join state or the next relevant state.
+   - In nested branching constructs, the tail node helps maintain correct state transitions by ensuring that each branch's end state correctly points its associated join state.

 4. **Ensuring Correct Execution Flow**:
-   - By keeping track of the tail node, the traversal ensures that the execution flow of the transformed expression tree correctly mirrors the original structure, with appropriate transitions between states.
+   - By keeping track of the tail node, the traversal ensures that the execution flow of the transformed expression tree correctly mirrors the original structure, with appropriate transitions, and re-joins, between states.

 #### Example: `VisitConditional` Method